Saving Files to the Cloud

 That's all there is to it!

 If you need to restore the backup or load in a shared file, you can now use the cloud storage provider in the same way as you did above.
-Simply follow the and locate the file within the cloud storage provider location.
+Simply follow the import process and locate the file within the cloud storage provider location.